 The partnership agreement outlines how any surplus generated will be reimbursed or how deficits will be funded by each of the partners.
-A partner's percentage share is based on the income each partner contributed to the total overall funding of the partnership.
+A partners percentage share is based on the income each partner contributed to the total overall funding of the partnership.
 Medway's percentage is therefore 20% of any surplus or deficits generated.

-2021/22 was a transitional year for the partnership and some of the planned expenditure was delayed due to Covid and the change in working arrangements such as homeworking.
-At their meeting in March, the partnership board agreed the surplus generated during the year would be transferred into reserves to be spent in the next financial year rather then returning the surplus to partners.
+At their meeting in March, the partnership board agreed the surplus generated during the year would be transferred into reserves to be spent in the next financial year rather then returning the surplus to partners but the brought forward balance was returned to partners during 2021/22.

-Regional Adoption Agency (RAA) 2020/21 2020/21 2021/22 2021/22
+Regional Adoption Agency (RAA) 2022/23 £'000 £'000

-£'000 £'000 £'000 £'000

-Funding provided by each partner:
+Funding provided by each partner: -

-Medway Council 418 929
+Medway Council (941)

-Kent County Council & London Borough of Bexley 1,439 3,123 2
+Kent County Council & London Borough of Bexley (3,211) 2

-1,857 4,051
+(4,153)

 Expenditure paid as part of the agreement:

-Medway Council 162 857
+Medway Council 916

-Kent County Council & London Borough of Bexley 1,349 2,877 2
+Kent County Council & London Borough of Bexley 3,126 2

-1,510 3,734
+4,296

-Net surplus/(deficit) arising on the pooled budget during the year 347 318
+Net surplus/(deficit) arising on the pooled budget during the year 143

-Opening Reserve Balance 0 69
+Opening Reserve Balance

+• (318)

 Net surplus/(deficit) transferred into or (out) of the reserve.
-347 318
+143

-Closing Reserve Balance 347 318 1
+Closing Reserve Balance (174) 1

-Authority share of the reserve balance is 20% 69 64 1
+Authority share of the reserve balance is 20% (35) 1